 When shaving the neck region, always use a single blade.
 That’s because using modern multi-blades will increase the blade friction on the skin,4 and more blades equal more friction and result in worse skin irritation.

 Going old-school makes for better neck shaves, especially if it is your first time.
 If you feel threatened by a straight razor, using a safety razor5 is the way to go, and it has a safety guard that helps lessen accidental cuts and nicks by the inexperienced shaver.

-A straight razor, however, is more capable of giving a closer shave than a safety razor, clipper, and trimmer.
+A straight razor, however, is more capable of giving a closer shave than a safety razor, clipper, and trimmer, and doesn't require replacing blades.
 Its narrow blade offers more flexibility in shaving angles.
 But do not forget to strop it before using it to guarantee it is shave-ready in case your manufacturer did not hone it properly.

 TIP 2: Prepare the Neck Properly

 Gently clean the neck with lots of warm water or put a hot towel over it before applying a face cleanser, especially if you tend to have ingrown hairs on the neck.
 Be thorough in cleansing the area before putting the razor on the skin.

 Or you can take a hot shower to ensure the hair is wet and ready for shaving.
 If you need more preparation, a pre-shave oil can do wonders after a shower.

 TIP 3: Make a Map of Your Neck

 Before you even begin shaving, you need to be familiar with the area you need to shave.
 But when your entire neck is covered in lather, it’ll be difficult to see where you’re shaving.